Guuzzeji/yt-scissors/README.md

 - Can generate time stamps from a YouTube video's chapters, comment, or description.

-- You can use this libary on top of any YouTube download API.
+- You can use this libary on top of any YouTube download libary / API.

 - 100% Open Source (MIT license)